 Most commonly, a dislocated ankle is associated with fractures of the distal ends of the tibia and fibula (called the malleolus) in association with damage to the ligaments that help support the ankle joint.
-Less commonly, isolated ligament injuries can result in the dislocation.
+Less commonly, isolated ligament injuries can result in dislocation.

 What are causes and risk factors for an ankle dislocation?

 Ankle dislocations do not happen spontaneously but are a result of a trauma.
-Forces are placed on the ankle that cause the bones to fracture or the ligaments to tear, resulting in the dislocation injury.
+Forces are placed on the ankle that causes the bones to fracture or the ligaments to tear, resulting in the dislocation injury.

 The ankle is an inherently stable joint and the direction of the dislocation depends upon the position of the foot and where the force arises.
 Ankle dislocations are more often associated with fractures of the bones that make up the joint.

-The most common type of ankle dislocation is posterior, where the talus moves backward in relation to the tibia.
-For this to occur, the foot needs to be plantar flexed (the toes are pointing downward) when the injury occurs.
+The most common type of ankle dislocation is the posterior dislocation, where the talus moves backward in relation to the tibia.
+For this to occur, the foot needs to be plantarflexed (the toes are pointing downward) when the injury occurs.
 The ankle is either forced inward from the outside (inversion) or outward from the inside (eversion), tearing the ligaments and tissues that hold the ankle stable.

 - Anterior dislocations, where the talus is pushed forward, occur when the foot is fixed or dorsiflexed (where the toes are pointed upward).
 The force from in front of the foot pushes the tibia backward.

 - Lateral dislocations occur when the ankle is twisted, either inverted or everted, but there are always fractures associated with either the medial or lateral malleolus or both.

-Superior dislocation describes where the talus is jammed upward, into the space between the tibia and fibula, as a result of an axial loading injury and is called a pilon injury.
-This may be due to landing on one's feet from a fall or from being in a car wreck where the foot is held firm against the brake pedal.
+- Superior dislocation describes where the talus is jammed upward, into the space between the tibia and fibula, as a result of an axial loading injury and is called a pilon injury.
+This may be due to landing on one's feet from a fall or from being in a car wreck where the foot is held firmly against the brake pedal.